offsoc/ReplaceHexPatcher/docs/docs_EN.md

 Here you can specify the absolute paths to the files and folders that you want to delete.

-The function for working with this section works correctly - if the file has a "Read-only" attribute, then it will be removed before deletion so that there are no errors.
-If you need administrator rights to delete some files or folders, they will all be formed into a separate internal list and a separate Powershell process will be launched with a request for administrator rights that will delete all these files and folders.
+The function for working with this section acts correctly - if the file has a "Read-only" attribute, it will be removed before deleting so that there are no errors.
+If you need administrator rights to delete some files or folders, but the current process does not have these rights, then an error message about deleting the specified files and a message stating that administrator rights are needed to delete them will be displayed in the block with the logging information in this section.

 There is a "flag" (indicator/switch) for this section - the phrase `MOVE TO BIN'.
 If this phrase is at the very beginning of the section, all files and folders will be moved to the Trash, and not deleted from the system.